 Why ask this survey question?

-Open-ended questions can elicit many valuable, candid contributions from attendees and help you start to frame the next retreat.
+Open-ended questions can elicit many valuable and candid contributions from attendees, helping you start to plan the next retreat.

 Why ask this survey question?

-Gauging church members’ familiarity with your outreach programs will tell you how well you communicate these programs.
+A church program evaluation can gauge your church members’ familiarity with your outreach programs and reveals how effectively you communicate their benefits.

 Why ask this survey question?

-Identifying specific programs and reactions to them can help you measure their popularity and level of engagement with them.
+Identifying specific programs and reactions to them can help you measure their popularity and level of engagement.

 Why ask this survey question?